Dr. Andrew McDonald, CIMMYT

 Sudhanshu Singh is IRRI Rainfed Lowland Agronomist and will play the overall IRRI coordination role within CSISA for managing day-to-day project activities across Bangladesh, India and Nepal.
 His role requires him to liaise closely with project partners and build relationship with other stakeholders to ensure effective dissemination of CSISA technologies.

-Dr. Patrick Ward, IFPRI
+Dr. Avinash Kishore, IFPRI

 Cynthia Mathys, CIMMYT